javalc6/stringdiff2/README.md

 ![html fragment in a browser](diff_html_rendering.png)

 # Credits
-The longest common subsequence Hirschberg algorithm is credited to https://commons.apache.org/proper/commons-text/index.html
+The java implementation of the longest common subsequence Hirschberg algorithm is credited to https://commons.apache.org/proper/commons-text/index.html

 # Caveat
 This algorithm has O(n * m) complexity.
 In case of very long strings it is very slow.